GoogleCloudPlatform/marketplace-k8s-app-tools/docs/schema.md

 In the UI, if a GPU request is specified, existing clusters will be checked for sufficient compatible GPUs (workload availability is not checked).
-Due to the complexity of creating a cluster with GPUs, assisted clustre creation will be disabled, and users will be informed of the GPU requirements and directed to the [Kubernetes Engine GPU guide](https://cloud.google.com/kubernetes-engine/docs/how-to/gpus).
+Due to the complexity of requesting GPU quota, assisted cluster creation will be disabled, and users will be informed of the GPU requirements and directed to the [Kubernetes Engine GPU guide](https://cloud.google.com/kubernetes-engine/docs/how-to/gpus).

 ### istio